May 21, 2022

 Remember dd is not going to ask if it is OK or check if you entered something wrong so be very careful to enter the proper output device!!!

-IMPORTANT - Download this README for information on the V1.02beta release and WIFI on the Pi3!
+IMPORTANT - Download this README for the V1.6 version

 Here are the checksums for the RPi and BBB zipped and unzipped images -